• Skip to primary navigation

 There are actually no hard and fast rules about what is or isn’t allowed.
 But, thinking along a spectrum helps.

 If the bag being transported back and forth from home to work each day is a small clutch that holds a phone, a few cards and house keys, that is probably not going to cut it.
-The same goes for a bag that holds a change of clothes for a gym session afterwork.
-Those items are not work related, and therefore the bag that transports them is not an allowable deduction.
+Neither is a bag that holds a change of clothes for a gym session after work.

 That employee is far more likely to be able to claim the cost of their handbag as a tax deduction.
 This is because there is a clear connection between the purpose of their bag and their work activities.